hal9000-swarm/swarm-event-schema/README.md

 This specifies the JSON schema (https://json-schema.org/) for generated events.
 Messages can be validated against the schema e.g. on https://www.jsonschemavalidator.net/.

+The expert event schema is defined in swarm-event-schema.json, while solution specific schemas are defined in the corresponding subfolders.

 ## Supported Events / Examples

 ### People Insights